microsoft/Git-Credential-Manager-for-Windows/README.md

 To use the GCM, you can download the [latest installer](<https://github.com/Microsoft/Git-Credential-Manager-for-Windows/releases/latest>).
 To install, double-click Setup.exe and follow the instructions presented.

 When prompted to select your terminal emulator for Git Bash you should choose the Windows' default console window.
-GCM will not prompt you for credentials in a MinTTY setup.
+GCM cannot prompt you for credentials in a MinTTY setup.

 ## How to use ##